raspberrypilearning/morse-code-virtual-radio/worksheet.md

 If you didn't hear anything then double-check everything is plugged in correctly.
 If you're using the headphone jack of the Pi you'll need to use the command `sudo amixer cset numid=3 1` to redirect the audio.
 You may notice the tone sounds a bit wobbly at the start; this is just an artefact of `pygame` starting up and using up CPU cycles.
 Subsequent tones that we make will sound correct.

-## Step 2: Connect the Morse Code key to the GPIO pins
+## Connect the Morse Code key to the GPIO pins

 ![](images/p1.png)